 The famous Carnitas Michoacán (Carnitas estilo Michoacán)

 Michoacán is a beautiful, mainly agricultural state with a nice wide coastline on the Pacific Ocean, not too far from Acapulco.
-The carnitas michoacán is one of the most famous mexican dishes from that state; basically it is pork meat that has roasted very slowly in pork fat, there are many recipes to make this, but here is the basic method.
+The carnitas michoacán is one of the most famous mexican dishes from that state; basically it is pork meat that has cooked very slowly in pork fat, there are many recipes to make this, but here is the basic method.

 most kitchens to come close to the original taste.